 - 100-200 word rationale for a) why the topic is important for the general higher education community, and b) how the topic aligns with the POD Network mission, values and goals.

-- Send proposals to Carol Hurney (firstname.lastname@example.org) – submissions accepted on a rolling basis.
-Contact Carol if you have questions.
+Send proposals to Elizabeth Dickens (firstname.lastname@example.org) – submissions accepted on a rolling basis.
+Contact Elizabeth if you have questions.

 - Does the proposal promote the POD Network mission, goals, and values?